 The OAAS is governed by a Board consisting of a Provincial Director from each of the fifteen districts in the province.
 These 15 Board Members, with four Executive Members provide leadership to the association.

-With respect to staff resources, the OAAS is managed by Vince Brennan, Manager and Kathryn Lambert, Convention Administrator.
+With respect to staff resources, the OAAS is managed by Vince Brennan, Executive Director and Kathryn Lambert, Convention Manager.

 The highlight of the year for the OAAS is the annual convention, which takes place in mid-February.
 The convention, which brings together upwards of 1000 delegates from all across the province, provides the OAAS Members with education, information, and networking opportunities that are meant to improve the operations of the individual Agricultural Societies.